2i2c-org/docs/community-lead/billing/create-billing-account.md

 2. Give 2i2c [billing administrator](https://cloud.google.com/billing/docs/how-to/billing-access)
    permissions.
 You can do this by:

-   1. Going to 'Account Management' on the left menu inside your billing account page.
+   1. Going to {gui}`Account Management` on the left menu inside your billing account page.
-   2. Click 'Show Info Panel' on the right.
+   2. Click {gui}`Show Info Panel` on the right.
 This should show a right sidebar that has list of current people with access to this billing account.
-   3. Click 'Add Member'.
+   3. Click {gui}`Add Member`.
 This opens another right sidebar that lets you add / remove billing administrators.
-   4. Select 'Billing -> Billing account administrator' as the role.
+   4. Select {gui}`Billing > Billing account administrator` as the role.

       ```{note}
       If you want 2i2c to not see anything about your payment method, select
-      the following roles instead: 'Billing -> Billing Accounts Costs Manager',
+      the following roles instead: {gui}`Billing > Billing Accounts Costs Manager`,
-      'Billing -> Billing Accounts User'.
+      {gui}`Billing > Billing Accounts User`.
 The full administrator role is
       preferred.
       ```
    5. [Contact 2i2c support](../../support.md) to request the email addresses of the 2i2c engineering staff who will manage your project.
-   6. Add those email addresses under 'New members'.
+   6. Add those email addresses under {gui}`New members`.
-   7. Click 'Save'.
+   7. Click {gui}`Save`.
 This sends 2i2c staff an invitation to your billing account.

    The 2i2c team will confirm once they've accepted the invitation and can proceed with setup.